I think almost every spouse wonders if they married the wrong person at some point in marriage. As for me, I know I did for a number of years.

-- Maybe we chose to marry a guy who was clearly not a believer.
+- Chose a guy who was clearly not a believer.
 Even though God’s Word said we are only to marry someone who is “in the Lord.”

-- Maybe we thought we could change our man if only we loved him enough.
+- Thought we could change our man if only we loved him enough.

-- Maybe we thought,”He goes to church, so I’m sure he is a Christian.”
+- Assumed a guy was a believer in Christ because “He goes to church, so I’m sure he is a Christian.”

-- Maybe we chose to marry before we came to know the Lord.
+- Married before we came to know the Lord.
 Maybe the qualities that attracted us before marriage are things that are not very attractive now that we are saved.

-- Maybe we rushed into marriage without really knowing the man we were going to marry and made a lot of incorrect assumptions about his character.
+- Rushed into marriage without really knowing the man we were going to marry and made a lot of incorrect assumptions about his character.

-- Maybe we didn’t know about a lot of hidden sin in our husband’s life before we got married.
-If only we had known, we would never have married this guy.
+- Didn’t know about a lot of hidden sin in our husband’s life before we got married.
+Because if only we had known, we would never have married this guy.

 Ultimately, we all marry the wrong person to some degree.

 All people have sinned and fall short of the glory of God.
 Being married to a sinner is painful.
-We hurt each other.
-We hurt ourselves.
-We do things we shouldn’t do.
-We break God’s heart, too.
+We hurt each other and ourselves.
+People, including us, do things we shouldn’t do.
+And we break God’s heart, too.

 For all have sinned and fall short of the glory of God.
 Rom.
 3:23